willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 4. Lower the visual quality in your Windows Mixed Reality Home.
 5. Ensure that you have the latest graphics drivers for your PC (see the graphics drivers section).

-### What do I do if my PC is warming up as I run the Mixed Reality experiences?
+### My PC is warming up as I run the Mixed Reality experiences.
+How do I keep it cool?

-To keep your PC cool:
 1. Ensure that the battery is charged and power source is plugged in.
 2. Make sure that the fans that blow air into or out of the PC are not blocked.
 3. Use the PC in a relatively cool environment.